pktgen/fgen/docs/guides/pmds/af_xdp.rst

   The MTU of the AF_XDP PMD is limited due to the XDP requirement of one packet per page.
-In the PMD we report the maximum MTU for zero copy to be equal to the page size less the frame overhead introduced by AF_XDP (XDP HR = 256) and CNDP (frame headroom = 320).
+In the PMD we report the maximum MTU for zero copy to be equal to the page size less the frame overhead introduced by AF_XDP (XDP HR = 256) and FGEN (frame headroom = 320).
 With a 4K page size this works out at 3520.
   However in practice this value may be even smaller, due to differences between the supported RX buffer sizes of the underlying kernel netdev driver.